• How to find the latest info on the TRAIL CONDITIONS?

 Just like walkers, dogs poke holes into the trail surface ruining the grooming and track set in the process.
 Abandoned dog poop is another reason.
 There is a dog-friendly trail section on the FAR side of the Elk Valley Nordic Centre.
 This area is accessible from Highline Drive at the Fernie Alpine Resort.
 Dogs are welcome on other trails such as the dyke, Montane and the Fernie Alpine Resort.

 See the previous question.
-Check out these trails: on the dyke, Montane, Island Lake and the Fernie Alpine Resort.
+Check out these dog-friendly trails: on the dyke, Montane, Island Lake and the Fernie Alpine Resort.
 Maps and directions are available on this page.

 Yes, it does since the 2014-2015 season.
-The Fernie Nordic Racers is a group of 15 young skiers aged from 9 to 16 (2015-2016 season) who aim to enroll in all races of the Teck Kootenay Cup during the season.
+The Fernie Nordic Racers is a group of 15 young skiers aged from 9 to 16 (2018-2019 season) who aim to enroll in all races of the Teck Kootenay Cup during the season.
 Their training include training on trails, weekly gym training and additional CCBC sponsored training camps.
 Your child is welcome to join the team.
-Email firstname.lastname@example.org and coach Jeff and Naomi will answer your questions.
+Email firstname.lastname@example.org and coaches Jeff and Naomi will answer your questions.

 Yes, the Fernie Nordic Society has several items for sale: Winterfest posters $10, round patches with FNS logo $10, toques with pompon $20 and some XC ski pants and shirts with the retro FNS logo.
 Contact us at firstname.lastname@example.org for more details.